superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 - Choice of Embedding model
 - Missing data preprocessing / enrichment

-Issues resulting from any of the listed causes above (except tuning the document retrieval window or applying reranking) may require you to reprocess the vectors into your vector database.
-So let’s try experimenting with the value of document retrieval window from **3** to **4** to **5**, and see if this improves our metrics.
-To do this, we need to generate another set of RAG response evaluation datasets with *RETRIEVAL_SIZE* -- **4** and **5** chunks to observe the impact , following re-running the RAGAS evaluations using method `evaluate_with_ragas()`.
+Issues resulting from any of these causes (except tuning the document retrieval window or applying reranking) may require you to reprocess the vectors into your vector database.
+Let’s experiment with the value of the document retrieval window, changing it from **3** to **4**, and to **5**, and see if this improves our metrics.
+To do this, we need to generate another set of RAG response evaluation datasets with *RETRIEVAL_SIZE* -- **4** and **5** chunks, then rerun the RAGAS evaluations (using `evaluate_with_ragas()`), and observe the outcomes.

-Following is the evaluation results with *document retrieval window* - **4**
+Here (below) are the evaluation results with *document retrieval window* - **4**

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/eval_snapshot_512_4.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/eval_snapshot_512_4.png)

-Let us also look at the evaluation results with *document retrieval window* - **5**
+Let's also look at the evaluation results with *document retrieval window* - **5**

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/eval_snapshot_512_5.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/eval_snapshot_512_5.png)

-We've added some visualisations to allow easier comparison and evaluation.
-Here's what changed following the change to our document (chunk) retrieval window parameter:
+We've added a visualization to make our comparison and evaluation easier.
+Let's see what's changed as a result of changing  our document (chunk) retrieval window parameter:

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/colab_results_visualisation.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/colab_results_visualisation.png)

-*RW_3* - Denotes evaluation results with retrieval window size 3 ;
+*RW_3* - denotes evaluation results with retrieval window size 3.
-*RW_4* - Denotes evaluation results with retrieval window size 4 ;
+*RW_4* - denotes evaluation results with retrieval window size 4.
-*RW_5* - Denotes evaluation results with retrieval window size 5 respectively.
+*RW_5* - denotes evaluation results with retrieval window size 5.

-Clearly , the retrieval window experiment affected **context_recall , context_relevancy , context_entity_recall and answer_correctness** metrics in the desired direction (towards 1.0).
-Please remember, this is an iterative process.
-It is recommended to try changing all of the potentially determining factors to see how your results are affected with each of the listed causes.
-The performance may vary and depend on your use case.
+Our retrieval window experiments clearly impact **context_recall, context_relevancy, context_entity_recall, and answer_correctness** metrics, in the desired direction (towards 1.0).

+Of course, retrieval window is not the only factor that you can experiment with.
+We recommend that you try different values for each and every variable in the retrieval chain, to see how your RAG system metrics are affected.
+Performance on different metrics may vary depending on your use case.

-In addition to the metrics above RAGAs now supports [Aspect Critique](https://docs.ragas.io/en/latest/concepts/metrics/critique.html) to provide users with additional flexibility to define their own aspects for evaluating results on range of predefined aspects like **harmfulness, maliciousness, coherence, correctness, conciseness**.
+In addition to the metrics above, RAGAS now supports [Aspect Critique](https://docs.ragas.io/en/latest/concepts/metrics/critique.html) to permit users to evaluate RAG results on a range of predefined aspects, including **harmfulness, maliciousness, coherence, correctness, conciseness**, and, additionally, define their own aspects to evaluate results on other specific criteria.
+Aspect Critique output is binary, indicating whether results align with the aspect in question, or not.

-These could be evaluated as :
+Let's run Aspect Critique for the five predefined aspects above, and generate some results:

 ```python
 from datasets import Dataset
 from ragas.metrics.critique import harmfulness